| NS Basic/Symbian OS 1.0 Release Notes Aug 29, 2008 Copyright 2008 NS BASIC Corporation |

 NS Basic/Symbian OS is a complete development environment.
-It creates programs for all Symbian OS devices running Symbian OS S60 3rd Edition and UIQ 3.
+It creates programs for all Symbian OS devices running Symbian OS S60 3rd and 5th Edition and UIQ 3.
 NS Basic/Symbian OS runs on Windows 2000, XP and Vista.
 Using Parallels or VMWare, it will run on Mac OS.
 It will run on Linux using Win4Lin and VMWare.

 NS Basic/Symbian OS will compile programs written using NS Basic/Palm with little or no change.